jwmansoor/cse15l-lab-reports/lab4.md

 <img width="427" alt="Screenshot 2023-06-07 at 11 18 32 PM" src="https://github.com/jwmansoor/cse15l-lab-reports/assets/130420272/103e3e1d-d9e4-4563-bcea-b2824379f323">

 * I pressed `<up> <up> <enter>` to access and run the `bash test.sh` command.
 I knew that it was there a few times up in my search history, because I had just run it earlier to check the tests in Step 6.
 The effect of these few keypresses was that it saved me time.
 * The `bash test.sh` command runs the tests in that bash file.
-It showed us that all the tests passed this time.
+It showed me that all the tests passed this time.

 ## Step 9: Commmiting + Pushing to my Github Account
 <img width="542" alt="Screenshot 2023-06-07 at 11 34 25 PM" src="https://github.com/jwmansoor/cse15l-lab-reports/assets/130420272/0ca51b83-2973-4a21-8f7f-1f190bae0142">

 * I used the `git ` commands to commit and push my changes to my repository.
-So, I typed in `git add . <enter>` to add the chnages I made.
+So, I typed in `git add . <enter>` to add the changes I made.
 Then, I typed the command `git commit -m "Yaay, I'm done, final step"` and clicked `<enter>` to commit.
 The words after `-m` made up my commit message.
 Lastly, I typed the command `git push` and `<enter>` to push push the resulting change to my Github account.
 * I see the git commands as my command-line tools, because they make it easy to clone, add, commit, and push.
 It saves me time and effort.